isomerpages/moe-newtownpri/_school-information/School Identity.md

 The flame in front of the lion signifies the philosophy of the school in inculcating sound moral values.

-The open book stands for knowledge and spirit of learning.
+The open book stands for knowledge and the spirit of learning.

 ### School Song